Monmouth Beach Inn

 History & photos …

 Resting along the banks of Manahasset Creek was the landmark Monmouth Beach Inn.
-This always hospitable and sometimes-raucous boarding house and bar was known as the “MBI” by locals.
+This hospitable and sometimes-raucous boarding house and bar was known as the “MBI” by locals.

 In its heyday, the property on Valentine Street covered three acres.
 The inn had two bars, a pool table and shuffleboard, kitchen, four dinning rooms, four fireplaces, and 16 rooms for rent upstairs.
 The place had its up and downs.
 The location was the summer retreat for the East End Democratic Club of Newark in the early 1930s.
 Other names — John F. Monahan Club, Shore Club and Gallegher’s — were tried too.